cjt5144/baseset/README.md

 The ct namespace provides...
 * integer to character conversion.
 * character to integer conversion.
-* function for the number of digits in a number of a given base.
+* the number of digits in a number of a given base.
 * the Baseset class.

 The Baseset class provides...